Log1x/sage-directives/README.md

 #### @options

-`@options` acts as a helper for handling repeater and group fields within' your theme options.
+`@options` acts as a helper for handling repeater and group fields within your theme options.
 Under the hood, it is essentially the exact same as `@fields` and `@group` except it automatically has the theme options ID `'option'` passed to it.
 It can be closed using `@endoptions`.

 ```php
 @hasoption('social')